Frequently Asked Questions

 Click on the questions below to learn more.
 If you have a question that is not in the list, please feel free to contact us

-Due to COVID-19 our usual registration process has changed.
-All potential students are asked to follow the instructions on our New Student page .
-Eligible students are at least sixteen years old on July 1 of the school year, and are ordinarily resident in BC.
-Fill in the Intake Form and provide a copy of ID showing status in Canada (showing Canadian citizenship or Landed Immigration status or Refugee status or Refugee Claimant status, picture ID and email firstname.lastname@example.org.
+Please read over the information on new students on our New Student page .
+Eligible students are at least sixteen years old on July 1 of the school year, and are ordinarily resident in BC and living in BC for a settled purpose.
+Fill in the Intake Form and provide a copy of ID showing status in Canada (showing Canadian citizenship or Landed Immigration status or Refugee status or Refugee Claimant status, picture ID and email email@example.com.
 For more information, visit the new student registration page.

 - If you are a student, are new to the education system, and require an individual Student Learning Plan (SLP).
 These plans are reviewed, signed and dated every school year by the student as their personal plan.

 - If you are a returning student and wish to alter or update your individual Student Learning Plan.